Tile, Porcelain and Ceramic Cutting Guide

 Can you cut porcelain with an angle grinder?

 Yes.
-Angle grinders fitted with a suitable porcelain cutting blade can cut tiles effectively during installation work.
+Angle grinders fitted with a suitable porcelain tile cutting blade can cut tiles effectively during installation work.

 Do tile cutting blades chip porcelain?